prominenceai/deepstream-services-library/README.md

 3. `Feature` all work is done on feature branches, named for the feature under development.

 All pull requests should be made against the current `Develop` branch.

-## Docker
-The [deepstream-services-library-docker](https://github.com/prominenceai/deepstream-services-library-docker) repo contain a `Dockerfile`, utility scripts, and instructions to create and run a DSL-DeepStream container.

 ## Discord
 Come join us on [Discord](https://discord.gg/MJvY9jjpAK), an informal place to chat, ask questions, discuss ideas, etc.